MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-how-use-vat-rate-change-tool.md

 ---
 # <a name="managing-vat-rate-changes"></a>Managing VAT Rate Changes

 VAT rates can change depending on local legislation.
 Any change in VAT impacts your data in [!INCLUDE[prod_short](includes/prod_short.md)] whether or not the VAT rate is lowered, raised, or removed.
-VAT is connected to many entities in [!INCLUDE[prod_short](includes/prod_short.md)], such as customers, suppliers, items, resources, item charges, and general ledger accounts.
+VAT is connected to many entities in [!INCLUDE[prod_short](includes/prod_short.md)], such as customers, vendors, items, resources, item charges, and general ledger accounts.
 Changes in VAT rates usually happen at a specific date, from which point you will need to have changed the VAT setup, posting groups etc. to make sure new sales orders and purchase orders are created with the new VAT rate.

 ## <a name="changing-vat-rates"></a>Changing VAT rates